muszek/omni-random/docs/researchers-general.md

 ### Who are we looking for?

-We're looking for people who need to be part of something big (we're going far, far further than 2.5 million visits per month).
+We're looking for people who need to be part of something big (we're going far, far further than those few million visits per month).
 People who take pride in creating things that actually help others.

 What we need:
- * A certain degree of expertise in your area (physics, medicine, mathematics, finance).
+ * A certain degree of expertise in your area (physics, medicine, mathematics, finance or science in general).
  * An excellent written English skills (C1 level, we don't need the actual certificate).
  * A general ability to write well.
  * Being able to commit to at least 16 hours of work per week.